 (A) is in the vital national security interests of the United States; or

-(B) will further the enforcement of this title; and
+(B) will further the enforcement of this chapter; and

 (2) a certification that the Government of the Russian Federation has made significant efforts to reduce the number and intensity of cyber intrusions conducted by that Government.